cjk268/Insider-Trading-Alerts/README.md

 - RECENT: Maximum number of days considered recent for insider trades.
 - MIN_TRADE_SIZE: Minimum trade size desired by the user (in USD).
 - MIN_OR_MAX_RANGE: 0/1 variable indicating whether to use the min or max in the range size.

+## Usage
+It is recommended to upload the script to the cloud and schedule daily checks using a task manager.
+Alternatively, you can schedule daily checks on your local device.